 Suvlaki – 21 Bateman St, Soho, London W1D 3AL

 If you have never had Greek tapas, this is the place to start.
-Waiters recommend ordering three to five dishes each and then share them with your buddies.
+Waiters recommend ordering three to five dishes each and sharing them with your buddies.
 The flavours are quite simple and the menu isn’t huge but the food is delicious.
 The small plate set up means you get to try little bits of everything.
 This is especially good if you are new to Greek food.

 The Souvlaki (the restaurant’s namesake) can be had as a main dish or a mini version.
 This is Greek’s most popular street food.
 The small ones aren’t as stuffed as the full-size ones but they were packed with flavour.